 Applicants should note that Durham County Council is entitled to decide that it is appropriate to grant a licence subject to conditions, but it is not obliged to grant such a licence.

-More detailed examples of the circumstances in which such a licence may be granted can be found at paragraphs 7.60-7.67 of the Guidance.
+More detailed examples of the circumstances in which such a licence may be granted can be found in the Guidance produced by the Gambling Commission.